LeelaChessZero/lczero-training/README.md

 I've added a few features and modules to the training pipeline.
 Please direct any questions to the Leela Discord server.

+# Auxiliary losses (WIP)
+It would be expedient to follow the KataGo paper (https://arxiv.org/abs/1902.10565) to add some auxiliary losses.
+That paper found that training the model to predict the opponent's response and the final ownership of each piece of territory on the board roughly doubled training speed.
+In designing auxiliary losses for lc0 we should note several key points:

+(1) The self-attention architecture will inevitably and quickly supersede ResNets.
+This means that we should design our auxiliary losses for the self-attention architecture.

+(2) Auxiliary losses must capture information which is both rich and complicated enough that it is difficult to glean through backpropagation and useful to the task.

+(3) There are a few types of auxiliary losses to choose from: scalars, per-square information, and, given (1), between-square information.

+Because we are training large models, we shouoldn't have to worry about the time it takes to mask squares with no pieces.
+All of the below would require changes to the training data generation and parsing code.

+## Scalars
+What we have now is not very useful for (2).

+(a) Value

+(b) Moves left

+We could also work with one-hot encodings of the number of moves left or something similar, but I don't see a way to improve this.
+KataGo predicts a pdf over the final score, and this is the closest we have to that.

+## Per-square information
+Things get interesting here.
+With a per-square auxiliary loss we can pass a signal to each square and hopefully speed up training.
+I am considering the following losses for each square:

+(a) The next piece after the current one to occupy the square

+(b) The amount of time the piece on this square will stay on the board (it can only be removed on the opponent's turn)

+(c) The amount of time the piece on this square will stay on this square

+## Between-square information
+The benefit of this type of auxiliary loss is that it works well with the self-attention architecture.
+We already have

+(a) Policy

+calculated through self-attention.
+We could also consider the following: for each square,

+(b) The square to which the piece on this square will move to.

+(c) The square from which the piece will come that occupies this square next.

+These would allow the model to generate connections between squares which are useful in the self-attention step but which suffer a weak signal from the policy loss.

 # Quality of life
 There are three quality of life improvements: a progress bar, metrics for value and policy accuracy, and pure attention code